-EODatabaseDataSource implements all the functionality defined by EODataSource: In addition to fetching objects, it can insert and delete them (provided the entity isn't read-only).
+EODataSource implements all the functionality defined by EODataSource: In addition to fetching objects, it can insert and delete them (provided the entity isn't read-only).
 See the EODataSource class specification for more information on these topics.

 As with other data sources, EODatabaseDataSource can also provide a detail data source.
 The most significant consequence of using an master-detail configuration is that the detail operates directly on the master's object graph.
 The EODetailDataSource has a master object and a detail key through which the detail data source accesses the its objects.
 The master object is simply the object that's selected in the master display group, and the detail key is the name of a relationship property in the master object.
-When the detail display group asks its data source to fetch, the EODetailDataSource simply gets the value for the relationship property named detail key from its master object and returns it.
-When you add and remove objects from the detail, you're directly modifying the master's relationship property.
+When the detail display group asks its data source to fetch, the EODetailDataSource simply gets the value for the relationship property identified by the detail key from its master object and returns it.
+When you add and remove objects from the detail, you're directly modifying the master's relationship array.
+In fact, you can think of EODetailDataSource as an interface to its master object's relationship property.